steadylearner/cargo-publish-example/README.md

 $rustup component add rustfmt && cargo install cargo-expand
 ```

 [macrotest] is based on [trybuild].
-It make the tests recompile everytime and take very long if you would test them in a single command.
+It make the test take very long time to recompile everytime.
 That is why there are separate test commands to save your time.

 #### License